konstellation-io/kre/README.md

 ### Login

 First of all remember to edit your `/etc/hosts`, see `./krectl.sh dev` output for more details.

+NOTE: If you have [hostctl](https://github.com/guumaster/hostctl) installed, updating `/etc/hosts` will be done automatically too.

 In order to access the admin app, the login process can be done automatically using this script: